mizrael/EvenireDB/readme.md

 ## How does it work?

-The basic idea behind Evenire is quite simple: events can be appended to stream and later on, retrieved by providing the stream ID.
+The basic idea behind Evenire is quite simple: events can be appended to streams and later on, retrieved by providing the stream ID.

+Streams are identified by a tuple composed by a `Guid` and a string representing a stream type (more details [here](./src/EvenireDB.Common/StreamId.cs)).

 Every stream is kept in memory using a local cache, for fast retrieval.
 A background process takes care of serializing events to a file, one per stream.